Fentanyl Drug Test

 - Forensic use only

-How do fentanyl test strips work
+How do fentanyl test work

 The FYL Rapid Test Strip (Urine) detects fentanyl through visual color change on the strip and then confirm the absence or presence of fentanyl.